 First, let’s talk more about process addictions.
 Process addictions, as stated earlier, are addictions to the process of doing something.
-For example, a sex addict is addicted to the process of having sex.
+For example, a sex addict is addicted to having sex.

 Being addicted to a process is just as damaging as being addicted to a substance.
-There are many processes that we go through day-to-day that we do not think of as having the possibility to ensnare Us in an addiction.
-Yet, when you begin to look closely at the things we do daily, many of them can be highly addictive if not monitored carefully.
+We go through many processes that we do not think to have the possibility of trapping us in addiction.
+Yet, when you look closely at the things we do daily, many of them can be highly addictive if not monitored carefully.

 Eating disorders are a great example of a process addiction.
 What starts as wanting to lose a few pounds or gain a few pounds can quickly spiral out of control and become a compulsion and an addiction.
-What people do not realize about eating disorders is that they take control of every waking moment of your life.
+Unfortunately, people do not realize that eating disorders control every waking moment of your life.